dhis2/cli-utils-cypress/docs/guides/using-the-network-shim.md

 _Notes:_

 -   _Only the `env` fields are required directly by the Network Shim, but other fields are included in this example since they are required to have a working cypress setup._
--   _Interactive runs are not formally supported by the Network Shim, because `cypress open` (interactive mode) and `cypress run` have different behaviour regarding the plugin events.
-However, cypress is attempting to smooth things over and by setting `experimentalInteractiveRunEvents` to `true` it should theoretically be possible to at at least use stub mode in interactive mode._

 ##### `./cypress.env.json`